-[Photo above, clockwise from top left: bean curd rolls, steamed BBQ pork buns, mushroom rice rolls, mango pancakes (a Chinese crepe filled with an icy cold mango & whipped cream).
+[Photo: clockwise from top left: bean curd rolls, steamed BBQ pork buns, mushroom rice rolls, mango pancakes (a Chinese crepe filled with an icy cold mango & whipped cream).]

 It was always a point of pride for my father, and now myself, to introduce our family and friends to the wonderful world of dim sum; just more evidence of the heart expressing itself through food.
 One of my favourite stories of dim sum involves one of my godbrothers when he was a young kid.
 He was shocked to learn that he wasn’t Chinese (he’s Norwegian Canadian); he called my dad uncle, and consumed copious amounts of Chinese food while growing up.

-If you would like to learn more about dim sum, do a quick Google search of dim sum restaurants in your area, look at the menu and just dive in.
-With the pandemic still in full-force, many restaurants offer some awesome takeaway service; but be sure to check if, and when, they serve dim sum.
+If you would like to experience the magic that is dim sum, do a quick Google search of dim sum restaurants in your area.
+Go for a visit, take a look at the menu, and just dive in.
+With the pandemic still in full-force, many Chinese restaurants offer some awesome takeaway service; but be sure to check if, and when, they serve dim sum.

 If you are a member of our University of Alberta community (current student, staff and faculty), you can access our HathiTrust collection to discover a couple of notable dim sum publications, as well as our Bloomsbury Food Library database which is chock full of amazing resources, including food maps, encyclopedias and even recipes!